dipuwork99/kafka-dev/notes.md

 If you only want to add files which are tracked and have changed, you would want to do

 git add -u

+# Exceute permission on scripts

+chmod a+x filename.sh